Feeling daunted by the prospect of buying a house? Here’s a first-time buyer checklist to help the road to becoming a homeowner run a little smoother.

 First things first, you need to ensure this is the right time to buy.
 Some things to consider include:

-The cost of buying a house for the first time
+3. The cost of buying a house – can you afford it?

 Home insurance costs

 First-time buyer insurance can be tricky.
 It’s unlikely your lender will agree to a mortgage unless you have buildings insurance in place.

 Also, bear in mind that insurance isn’t a one-off payment, but an ongoing one.
 Plus, it can be affected by interest rate rises.

 There’s good news for new home buyers when it comes to buying a property under £300,000… You don’t have to pay stamp duty!

 However, for those buying a property over that amount, use a stamp duty calculator to work out exactly how much you’ll be paying.